Vinayak0710/PassMap1/README.md

-# PassMap1
+# PassMap and Heatmap

-This is my first attempt at plotting a passmap using the matplotlib and mplsoccer library using Statsbomb data
+This is my first attempt at plotting a passmap and heatmap using the matplotlib,seaborn and mplsoccer library using Statsbomb data